rafaqz/citation.vim/README.md

 citation/key
 - returns the citation key string like [@smith2004] to be used as a reference.
-- customisable prefix and suffix for latex/pandoc citations
+- customisable prefix and suffix to produce latex/pandoc etc. citation styles

 citation/file
 - Returns the file attached to a citation, great for opening pdfs from vim